Moon Enters Retrograde

 So, what even Is a Micromoon anyway ?

-Have a closer look: A micromoon occurs when the full moon coincides with its apogee—meaning it’s at the farthest point in its orbit from Earth.
+Have a closer look: A micromoon occurs when the full moon coincides with

 In other words, it’s the diet version of the Supermoon.
 It’s like the Moon, but it’s using the low-res setting.